Chart Color Schemes

 Salamander Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Four projects identified by AreaSearch are expected to impact the area significantly: 100 Salamander Way Residential Development, Salamander Bay Town Centre Place Plan, Salamander Bay Shopping Centre Expansion, and Central Avenue Salamander Bay Retail Development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified four projects likely influencing this region: 100 Salamander Way Residential Development, Salamander Bay Town Centre Place Plan, Salamander Bay Shopping Centre Expansion, and Central Avenue Salamander Bay Retail Development.
+The following details those deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.